convox/docs/docs/reference/rack-parameters/ApiMonitorMemory.md

 ## Use Cases

-- Increasing memory if the monitor process is being OOM-killed on busy Racks with many services
+- Increasing memory if the monitor process is being OOM-killed on busy Racks with many Services
 - Reducing memory on small development Racks to leave more capacity for application workloads

 ## Additional Information